 Students undertake a Certificate of Liberal Studies at no cost through the Australian Catholic University (ACU).
 Subjects such as Arts, Communication, Ethics, Political Science and Indigenous Australian history are offered.

 On successful completion of four units, students are awarded a Certificate of Liberal Studies from ACU which can be used to apply for University entrance.

-Enrolments are now open for Semester 1, 2017 which will commence on Thursday 9 March.
+Expressions of interest are now open for Semester 1, 2018 which will commence on Thursday 22 February.

 Clemente in Toowoomba operates in partnership between the St Vincent de Paul Society Queensland, University of Southern Queensland (USQ), Toowoomba Clubhouse, Catholic Care, Mercy Community Services and the Catholic Diocese of Toowoomba Social Justice Commission and community partners.

 Students undertake a Certificate of University Studies at no cost through USQ.
 Upon successful completion of four units, students graduate with a Certificate of University Studies from USQ, an Award that is also recognised for entry into a university degree at other institutions.